boshtannik/embedded-nano-mesh/README.md

 ## Porting to other platforms
 While initially designed to be able to run at least on Atmega328p chips - it can be ported to huge variety of other platforms.
-Platforms shall be supported by `embedded-hal`.
+Protocol is using `embedded-hal`,  so platforms shall be supported by `embedded-hal`.

 Also this protocol is welcomed to be ported on other platforms.
 In order to simplify process of porting of this protocol to the new